Computer Engineering (ECE)

 Computer Engineering majors are required to take courses in computer engineering fundamentals including AC and DC circuit analysis, digital logic systems, electronics and electromechanics, signals and systems, data structures, programming, computer architecture, design of microprocessor-based systems, and computer networking.
 Computer engineering students will have the opportunity to take electives in embedded systems, computer operating systems, mobile OS development, database systems, microcomputer interfacing, superscalar processor design, VLSI design, advanced computer architecture, computer hardware security, compilers, wireless networks, digital signal processing, computer graphics, biometric signal processing, computer vision, and various machine learning electives.

 The capstone senior design laboratory sequence integrates the many skills acquired in preparatory courses so that students can design, implement, test, and demonstrate a significant project.
-Two midshipmen per year are awarded the Hamming Prize for innovative work in the computer engineering design is awarded to the best student or team in their capstone course sequence.
+The Hamming Prize for innovative work in computer engineering design is awarded to the best student or team in their capstone course sequence.
 The Rear Admiral Grace Hopper Award is presented during Commissioning Week to the outstanding graduate in the major.

 A number of our students participate in summer internships, have been able to complete language minors, and we work with our majors to facilitate foreign and service academy exchanges.
 There are many benefits for a computer engineer inside and outside the Navy.
 The Navy needs officers trained in computer engineering to lead in the development, integration, and security of advanced computer-based systems.
 This is demonstrated by the recent growth of the Navy IW and Marine Cyber communities.
 Our computer engineers are uniquely prepared to serve in these roles because they fundamentally learn how to build and secure a computer.
 Our students’ education also prepares them well for any number of technical positions in the civilian world after they leave the Navy.
 There is currently a shortage of computer engineers in this country and around the world.
 The major also provides an excellent fundamental background and foundation for continued, more specialized study at the Naval Postgraduate School or any other graduate-level academic institution.